-We categorize scanning techniques based on the target information: \emph{active hosts}, \emph{open ports}, and \emph{exploitable vulnerabilities}.
-Scanning techniques can also be categorized as \emph{stealthy} or \emph{non-stealthy} scanning.
-Both stealthy and non-stealthy scanning techniques may be used to identify active hosts, open ports, and system configurations.
-With stealthy scanning techniques, adversaries leave minimal trace of the scan and its origin, which makes stealthy scanning difficult to detect using conventional security measures.
+Scanning techniques can be categorized as \emph{stealthy} or \emph{non-stealthy} scanning.
+With stealthy scanning techniques, adversaries leave minimal trace of the scan and it's origin, which makes stealthy scanning difficult to detect using conventional security measures.
 Non-stealthy scans are more ``aggressive,'' and there is greater chance of being detected by an IDS.
-Stealthy scanning by bots is identified as one of the most sophisticated techniques to efficiently gather information about a network~\cite{dainotti2014analysis}.
+Stealthy scanning by bots is one of the most sophisticated techniques to efficiently gather information about a network~\cite{dainotti2014analysis}.
 Botnets can be configured to perform a variety of scan types, including uniform scanning where every host is scanned with equal probability~\cite{achleitner2017deceiving}, sequential scanning that systematically explores a space of IP addresses and/or ports~\cite{achleitner2017deceiving}, and preferential scanning which uses additional information to bias the search to specific parts of the network, types of hosts, or ports~\cite{abu2006multifaceted}.
-Botnet-based stealthy scanning is useful for discovering and compromising network infrastructure while minimizing detection when scanning large address spaces over multiple days~\cite{dainotti2014analysis}.
+Botnet-based stealthy scanning is useful for discovering and compromising network infrastructure while minimizing detection by scanning from many hosts over multiple days~\cite{dainotti2014analysis}.

-A TCP IDLE scan is a ``blind scanning'' technique that does not require sending any packet to the target host~\cite{ensafi2010idle}.
-Instead, scanning is performed using one or more ``zombie hosts,'' which makes the whole process extraordinarily stealthy.
-Detection of port scanning by an IDS can be avoided if the connection is set up using a zombie machine that is whitelisted in a local network.
-The primary advantage of this scanning technique is that it can be performed from both external and internal networks with very low chance of being detected.
-TCP IDLE scan is also called as the \emph{Dumb Scan} since it involves third-party machines, which are sometimes called ``dumb hosts''~\cite{de1999review}.